CapKenR/blog/ryo-openshift/ryo-openshift.md

    --filename https://github.com/knative/eventing/releases/download/v0.10.0/release.yaml
 ```

 By default, Knative uses the Istio ingress gateway for its serving component.
-Again, the gateway resource it creates uses '*' for the host DNS name.
+Again, the gateway and virtual service resources it creates use '*' for the host DNS name.
 Since we're sharing this cluster, we'll edit it to use 'test-knative.lab.capstonec.net' and create the corresponding DNS CNAME entry.

 [Setting up a custom domain](https://knative.dev/docs/serving/using-a-custom-domain/)